 Moving to Lambeth

-Average house prices in Lambeth are close to the London average, at about £570,000 as of 2017, and due to the size and breadth of the borough it’s possible to find a real range of properties from family-friendly homes in more suburban areas such as West Norwood to lavish apartments overlooking the river at Waterloo.
-Clapham and Brixton are very popular with students and young professionals, while the southern areas of Streatham and Tulse Hill tend to be better suited for families seeking more space and less rowdy nightlife.
+Average house prices in Lambeth are close to the London average, at about £680,000 as of 2020, and due to the size and breadth of the borough it’s possible to find a real range of properties from family friendly homes in more suburban areas such as West Norwood, to lavish apartments overlooking the river at Waterloo.
+Clapham and Brixton are very popular with students and young professionals, while the southern areas of Streatham and Tulse Hill tend to be better suited for families seeking more space and a quieter nightlife.